Shuttle/shuttle-esb/_posts/2014-07-30-codeplex-MoonSpring-Discussions.md

 Hello,

-The shuttle-esb project has moved over to github: https://github.com/Shuttle/shuttle-esb
+The Shuttle.Esb project has moved over to github: https://github.com/Shuttle/Shuttle.Esb

-The documentation is here: http://shuttle.github.io/shuttle-esb/
+The documentation is here: http://shuttle.github.io/Shuttle.Esb/

 There are also some videos (have a look at the v3 ones): https://www.youtube.com/user/shuttleservicebus

-The Request/Response sample (https://github.com/Shuttle/shuttle-esb-samples) does demonstrate the pattern that you are referring to.
+The Request/Response sample (https://github.com/Shuttle/Shuttle.Esb.Samples) does demonstrate the pattern that you are referring to.

 Should you experience any issues or have question please do not hesitate to log an issue on GitHub under the relevant repository.